When Did Mountain Bikes Come Out: A Brief History of Off-Road Cycling

 In the 1990s, carbon fiber frames were introduced, revolutionizing the world of mountain biking.
 Carbon fiber bikes were lighter, stronger, and more durable than their predecessors.
 They provided a smooth ride and improved handling over rough terrain.
 The development of carbon fiber technology has continued, and today, manufacturers use advanced techniques to create frames that are even lighter and more aerodynamic, pushing the limits of what is possible on a mountain bike.
 The use of new materials and technology has played a significant role in the evolution of mountain bikes, enabling riders to push the boundaries of what is possible.

-You may also like: Best Beginner Mountain Bikes: Our Top Picks and Reviews
+You may also like: Best Full Suspension Mountain Bike Frame Under $1000: Top Picks for Affordable Riding.

 The Mountain Biking Industry: How it Became a Billion-Dollar Business